Skip to Content

 Do you need a guide?

-If you’re comfortable hiking rough terrain and using Google maps, then there’s no need to hire a guide to do this walk.
+If you’re comfortable hiking rough terrain and using Google maps, then normally there’s no need to hire a guide to do this walk.

 There were certainly a wide range of people doing it when we were there.